Pay on time.

 Stay below your credit limit.

 If you go over your credit limit on your card, your card issuer could charge a fee and increase your interest rate to a higher penalty rate.
 To avoid this, keep a record of your spending or check your balance online.
 Also, be aware that some merchants (for example, hotel and car rental companies) put a "hold" on your credit card based on their estimate of the amount you will charge.
 This can reduce your available credit until the final charge is processed.
-See Credit and Debit Card Blocking.
+See When a Company Blocks Your Credit or Debit Card.

 Avoid unnecessary fees.